 2. Help pay bills

 Since financial literacy is rarely taught in school, tech kids at home by making a list of all the bills that need to be paid and the dates they are due.
 Show them the process of how to pay them, whether it is online or writing a check, and how you budget for the expense.
-This also helps parents stay organized and on top of things during the hectic holiday season.

-3. Plan parties or dinners
+3. Plan dinners